hugomgris/scop/PROJECT_OVERVIEW.md

 ## Shader Programming: Talking With the GPU and *Understanding Each Other*

-Shaders execute on the GPU, enabling efficient parallel processing:
+Shaders execute on the GPU, enabling efficient parallel processing.
+They can basically be understood as pieces of source code sent to the GPU's side of the fence so that it can draw the data in specific ways.
+Shader types are extensive, but there are two main categories that are necessary for any visualization.

 ### Vertex Shaders

+Vertex shaders are used to map vertices in the 3D space inside the GPU's mind.
+If, for example, the .obj raw data defines a basic cube, with a specific distance between vertices, these shaders are used (via OpenGL uniforms) to build the vertex model that will be used to build the 3D representation.

-Transformations are applied to convert world coordinates into screen space:
+In essence, transformations are applied to convert world coordinates into screen space:

 ```glsl
 gl_Position = projection * view * model * vec4(aPos, 1.0);